-All Singaporeans are provided with resources to develop their fullest potential and attain mastery of skills throughout life.
+All citizens and PRs are provided with resources to develop their fullest potential and attain mastery of skills throughout life.
 Our national education system nurtures students' strengths and interests to fulfil their aspirations, while the SkillsFuture national movement promotes a culture of lifelong learning.
-To ensure that Singaporeans have access to high quality, industry-relevant training throughout life, the government works with educational institutions, training partners and employers to offer citizens a variety of resources be it in their schooling years, early career, mid-career or silver years:
+To ensure that PRs have access to high quality, industry-relevant training throughout life, the government works with educational institutions, training partners and employers to offer them a variety of resources in their schooling years or early in their career: